Comprehensive thylacine information, provided as a free public awareness campaign.

 Are conditions in place for a true conspiracy of secrecy?

 Yes.
 We don’t know what has been said about the thylacine in back rooms or hallways of government, but there is potential for a major cover-up.
 For example my understanding is that for a long period there was one PWS man appointed by the government to handle all thylacine matters – who kept his information secret - Nick Mooney.
 The relevant Minister for a time David Llewellyn was answerable to deputy Premier (soon to be Premier) Paul Lennon.
 Paul Lennon was also “Minster for forests”, and David Llewellyn had held that position in the past.
 David Llewellyn had previously appointed Paul Lennon as “Deputy Chair of Forest and Forest Industry Council.”
-Lennon and Llewellyn were both members of the “Forest Protection Society” – which protects the logging industry’s right to access forests.
+Lennon and Llewellyn were both members of the “Forest Protection Society”, which protects the logging industry’s right to access forests.
 Paul Lennon had been accused of pushing David Llewellyn to act corruptly in the interest of the logging industry in the past.
 Both were determined to avoid triggers which might prompt the Federal government to intervene in Tasmanian affairs as it had in the Franklin Dam dispute.
 Paul Lennon would later become Premier of Tasmania, with Llewellyn as Deputy Premier.
 Nick Mooney was answerable directly to the Parks & Wildlife Service General Manager.
 The PWS General Manager was answerable directly to David Llewellyn, and guess who the PWS General Manager has been… Nick Mooney’s brother.

-So there was a chain of only two people between Premier of the State (a logging man), and the agent appointed to handle all thylacine matters.
+So there has been a chain of only two people between Premier of the State (a logging man), and the agent appointed to handle all thylacine matters.
 All it would take is one off-the-record directive, for existence of a magnificent species to be covered up.
 It seems naïve to assume that didn’t happen many times over the past 100 years.

 In the 1960’s the Premier of Tasmania made this comment: “Live tiger no use.
 Most people would be sorry if a Tasmanian tiger was found and captured, the Premier (Mr Reece) said yesterday.
 And from a publicity point of view, he said, Tasmania probably would score more notoriety from the tiger if it was extinct, and joins such departed species as dinosaurs, moa birds, and kiwis.”